Lypeix/Lypeix/README.md

 <details>
 <summary>🧠 What I do</summary>

-I am focused on backend engineering, SQL and system design, with a growing emphasis on PostgreSQL and database systems.
+I focus on backend development and aim to specialize in databases, especially PostgreSQL
-Furthermore, I indulge in programming-related activities outside GitHub, be it practicing, discussing or just reviewing my code.

 </details>